`

 « SCROLL PHOTOS LEFT TO RIGHT »

-This week’s new recipe is a deliciously hearty and nourishing chicken, vegetable, and barley soup with fresh basil and lemon.
-It’s packed full of vegetables and delicious fillings like lentils, beans, pearl barley, and chicken, yet still tastes fresh and light.
+Here's a deliciously hearty and nourishing chicken, vegetable, and barley soup with fresh basil and lemon.
+It’s packed full of vegetables and satisfying fillings like lentils, beans, pearl barley, and chicken, yet still tastes fresh and light.

-This soup is perfect to make in bulk and freeze in batches for future easy lunches and dinners.
-It also stores well in the fridge in an airtight container for up to three days.
+This soup is perfect for making in bulk and freezing in batches for easy future lunches and dinners.
+It also stores well in the fridge in an airtight container for up to 4 days and can be frozen for up to 3 months.

-Ideally, you want to have soaked the barley overnight in a bowl with cold water.
-You can leave this to soak for up to two days before making the soup.
-If you've forgotten, or are short on time, simply place the dry barley in a bowl, cover with boiling water, then set aside until ready to add to the soup.
-You’ll also want to make sure all your veggies and ingredients are cut and prepped ready for when you get started.
+Ideally, you want to soak the barley overnight in a bowl with cold water.
+You can leave it to soak for up to two days before making the soup.
+If you've forgotten or are short on time, simply place the dry barley in a bowl, cover it with boiling water, and then set it aside until ready to add to the soup.
+You’ll also want to make sure all your veggies and ingredients are cut and prepped, ready for when you get started.

-Enjoy the recipe and please let me know if you have any questions.
+Enjoy the recipe, let me know if you have any questions, and tag me if you make it @gatherandfeast.

 Chicken, Vegetable & Barley Soup with Fresh Basil & Lemon | Gather & Feast